pontakornp/webMessenger/README.md

 # web_messenger

-1. Clone the project from bitbucket: git@bitbucket.org:pontakornp/webmessenger.git
+1. Clone the project: git@github.com:pontakornp/web_messenger.git
 2. Install node.js, XAMPP, phpmyadmin, and MySQL
 3. Import webmessenger.sql (from /webmessenger directory) in phpmyadmin to create a database and some transactions
 4. Run MySQL in XAMPP